danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Reduce
 The reduce() method in JavaScript is used to apply a function to each element in an array to reduce the array to a single output value.

-Easy exercise: Given an array of numbers, use the reduce() method to find the sum of all numbers in the array.
+## easy exercise: Given an array of numbers, use the reduce() method to find the sum of all numbers in the array.

-# Solution
+## Solution